surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/relations/subj.md

 # **subj**

-In SUD, the `subj` relation is used for all subjects.
+The `subj` relation is used for all subjects, regardless of their form (nominal or verbal).

-The subject can be nominal or verbal.

 <div>
 <conll>